-V. CORRIDOR INFRACTIONS
+CORRIDOR INFRACTIONS

-Teachers may recommend disciplinary action directly to the Dean of Students for those students who have committed infractions in the corridors.
+Teachers may recommend disciplinary action directly to the Assistant Principal for those students who have committed infractions in the corridors.

-VI.
 LATE TO CLASS

 If a student arrives late to class, vocational program, or lab, without a pass, it is the responsibility of the teacher receiving the student to resolve the matter.
-The student should not be sent to the Student Affairs Office for a pass or back to the sending instructor.
+The student should not be sent to the Main Office for a pass or back to the sending instructor.
 When a student indicates that he/she has been with another teacher, detain the student and call the teacher.

-VII.
 SMOKING INFRACTION